FCoinCommunity/api-docs/source/includes/en/_markets.md

 -------- | --------
 `L20` | 20 -level market depth.
 `L150` | 150 -level market depth.
-`full` | full market depth, no time guarantee or push guarantee.

 The `L20` push time will be slightly earlier than `L100`, and the push frequency will be slightly more than `L100`, depending on the specified pressure and situation.